 Ownership of Data

 With an open-source system, you will always own your data and your LMS code.
-If you ever find that your provider or hosting partner is dissatisfying, you can easily bring your learning platform in-house or move to another service provider.
+If you’re less than satisfied with your current hosting partner, easily bring your learning platform in-house or move to another service provider.
 Open source leaves you in charge of your data, and rightfully so!

 Most Up-to-Date System